seanriceaz/seanriceaz.github.io/_posts/2016-12-21-heuristic-6-legibility.markdown

 ![Example of noisy text background](/media/2016/12/legibility-text-on-image-no.jpg)

-On the flipside, [Juxtapoz.com](http://juxtapoz.com) has a good approach to text on top of images:
+On the flipside, [Juxtapoz.com](http://juxtapoz.com) (pictured below) has a good approach to text on top of images.
+They place a semi-transparent background behind the text.

 ![Example of noisy background solution](/media/2016/12/legibility-text-on-image.jpg)